Haizlbliek/Monarch/README.md

 # Monarch
-A buggy chrome extension for adding tweaks and autocompletions to the [Glitch](https://glitch.com) editor
+A buggy chrome extension for adding tweaks, themes, and autocompletions to the [Glitch](https://glitch.com) editor

 # Installation